 Art Haywood was raised by his mother, a public-school teacher.
 He attended public school and graduated from Morehouse College, the London School of Economics as a Marshall Scholar, and the University of Michigan Law School.

-Later, Art focused his private practice on representing organizations focused on community revitalization through the improvement of education, affordable housing and business development.
-He also served as legal counsel to Esperanza, a community development organization in the Hunting Park section of North Philadelphia.
+Art worked as a lawyer taking cases for home foreclosure, and assisted nonprofit organizations to create affordable housing.
+He also centered his private practice on representing organizations focused on community revitalization through the improvement of education, affordable housing and business development.